 Today’s Internet operates using a 1:1 Account Management ratio, when it should use a Database Approach with a 1:Many with a centralized profile identity and account management system.

-This all encompassing advanced identity management system is summarized with the combination of two words: BioMetrics.
+This all encompassing advanced identity management system is summarized with the combination of two words: BioMetrics, that not all systems use and are perhaps designed for criminal and controlled facilities that require higher levels of security, leaving the people and all the many other types of systems, less secure, or for developers to utilize higher level security concepts in innovative ways.
 It does not only include identity markers that match your physical self, but also metrics on what you do, where you do it, and who you do it with.
 More research is required on using Algorithms to advance understanding of not just site rankings, but how the mathematical approach, using statistics can be used with personal profile and account management.

 The internet systems we have available today suffer from amnesia, perhaps dementia, severe distrust, and other mild disorders.
 Our tracking systems are self created, vast, and varied – leaving much room for error without much industrial leadership.